textileio/community/docs/concepts/threads/files.md

 Any data added to a thread ends up as a _file_.
-Most of the time, a [schema](#schemas) is used to define one or more types of data in a thread such that it can be understood by other users and applications.
-Currently, the following input types are available: Raw data blobs, images, exif data, and JSON documents.
+Most of the time, a [schema](#schemas) is used to define one or more types of data in a thread such that other users and applications can understand it.
+Currently, the following input types are available: Raw data blobs, images, EXIF data, and JSON documents.

 ## Structure